 Jennifer Forbes, who is campaigning to be Labour’s candidate in Truro and Falmouth, spoke to The Clarion.
+(She went on to win the nomination.)

 I’ve lived in or near Truro for 22 years.
 I became a trade unionist twenty years ago, when I was 19.
 I was a BT engineer and joined the Communication Workers’ Union.
 When BT required apprentices to do a project to demonstrate our skills as potential managers, I chose to expose how BT’s training and culture produced unsafe working practices.
 This quickly propelled me into union activism in my teens.
 I was active through my 20s and became a trade unionist full-time.